scalar-labs/scalardl-web-client-sdk/README.md

     'scalar.dl.client.private_key_pem: null,
     ...
 };

-let clientService = new ClientServiceWithIndexedDb(new ClientService(properties));
+let clientService;
 try {
-    await clientService.getIndexedDb(); // try to read private key from indexedDB } catch (err) {
+    // try to read private key from indexedDB clientService = await new ClientServiceWithIndexedDb(new ClientService(properties));
-    // The private key is not found.
-Get it from an external service. properties['scalar.dl.client.private_key_pem'] = /* from some place */ clientService = new ClientServiceWithIndexedDb(new ClientService(properties))
+} catch (err) {

-    // getIndexedDb will store the private key this time. await clientService.getIndexedDb();
+    properties['scalar.dl.client.private_key_pem'] = /* from some place */

-}
+    // getIndexedDb will store the private key this time. clientService = await new ClientServiceWithIndexedDb(new ClientService(properties)) }
 ```